How an intentional corporate culture makes for more engaged employees, accelerated growth, and happier clients

 And in the words attributed to legendary management guru, Peter Drucker, “Culture eats strategy for breakfast.”

-This high degree of employee engagement is no accident.
+This high degree of employee collaboration and engagement is no accident.
 Duckworth and Banjak created this culture intentionally.

 When surveyed by a third-person agency, 96% of True Title’s employees indicated they respected their supervisor, and 100% agreed they respected their colleagues.
 That attitude of respect comes from the top.